 8.1 The DSL has responsibility for ensuring that all visitors and visiting speakers, whether invited by staff or pupils, are suitable and appropriately supervised.
 Where appropriate, the DSL will make enquiries of the agency/person who introduced the individual to the school and/or will conduct an internet search against the individual's name.
 It is school policy that visitors will always be supervised when working with pupils.
-Checks on visiting speakers will be recorded on the SCR either as checks as staff (if paid) or as volunteers.
+Checks on visiting speakers should be recorded on the SCR when required by our safer recruitment guidance.